snithyanantham/docker-compose-multiple-apps-heroku-deploy/README.md

 # docker-compose-multiple-apps-heroku-deploy - GitHub Action

-A simple action to build multiple docker images using docker-compose, push and deploy your apps to Heroku Applications
+A simple action to build multiple docker images using docker-compose, push and deploy your applications to Heroku Apps

 ## How to use it